Reading and implementing what I learned from the book Mindless Eating was a real turning point in my weight loss journey.

 6-Week Mindless Eating Challenge Schedule

-Week #1: My Notes & Thoughts on Mindless Eating Chapters 1 & 2
+Week #1: My Notes and Thoughts on Mindless Eating: Why We Eat More Than We Think Chapters 1 and 2

 The Bottom Line: There's nothing wrong with you.
 We were designed for the "see food" diet.
 It's natural to eat food that we see and that is readily available.
 This made sense in a world where food was sometimes plentiful and sometimes scarce.
 The problem is that today food is TOO PLENTIFUL (for those who struggle with our weight, anyway).